What Are the Best Google Earth Alternatives? [2026 Guide]

 Key Features:

-• High-resolution imagery from multiple NASA satellites
+• 900+ scientific data layers from multiple NASA satellites

 • Climate tracking with historical comparison tools